tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 - **Tembo Stacks**: 'Flavored' Postgres instances for a variety of use-cases
 - **Tembo Apps**: Add-on applications that run alongside your Postgres instances

-All of these features come together in a user-friendly way that both lowers the bar for you to address all your data use cases from [transactional](https://tembo.io/docs/product/stacks/transactional/oltp), [vector](https://tembo.io/docs/product/stacks/ai/vectordb), [time series](https://tembo.io/docs/product/stacks/analytical/timeseries), [machine learning](https://tembo.io/docs/product/stacks/ai/machine-learning),
+All of these features come together in a user-friendly way that lowers the bar for you to address all your data use cases from [transactional](https://tembo.io/docs/product/stacks/transactional/oltp), [vector](https://tembo.io/docs/product/stacks/ai/vectordb), [time series](https://tembo.io/docs/product/stacks/analytical/timeseries), [machine learning](https://tembo.io/docs/product/stacks/ai/machine-learning),